rclone/rclone/docs/content/commands/rclone_mount.md

 commands cope with this with lots of retries.
 However rclone mount can't use retries in the same way without making local copies of the uploads.
-Look at the **EXPERIMENTAL** [file caching](#file-caching) for solutions to make mount mount more reliable.
+Look at the **EXPERIMENTAL** [file caching](#file-caching) for solutions to make mount more reliable.

 ### Attribute caching